Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/README.md

 The work of calling the Microsoft Graph to get the owner name is done in `CallGraphAPIOnBehalfOfUser()`.

-This method is the following.
-It:
+This method:

-- gets a token for the Microsoft Graph on behalf of the user (leveraging the token, which was added in the cache on the `TokenValidated` event in `startup.cs`)
+- gets an Access Token for the Microsoft Graph on behalf of the user (leveraging the in memory token cache, which was added on the `Startup.cs`)
-- Calls the graph and retrieves the name of the user.
+- calls the Microsoft Graph `/me` endpoint to retrieve the name of the user.

     ```CSharp
     public async Task<string> CallGraphAPIOnBehalfOfUser()